ABOUT THE LAW

 Your employer can also choose to give you all 40 hours/5 days for each type of paid leave up front each year, and if they do that, you can use it right away

 You can use paid time off for any reason.
-Maybe you need to take care of yourself or a friend or family member.
+Maybe you need to take care of yourself or a friend, a relative, or a chosen family member.
 Maybe you want to catch your child’s school play.
 Maybe you want to take a vacation.
 No matter the reason, you can use your earned paid time off!

-You can only use paid sick leave for specific reasons related to your health or the health of a family member, the care of a child whose school or daycare is closed, or if you or a family member is a victim of domestic violence or a sex offense.
+You can only use paid sick leave for specific reasons related to your health or the health of a family member―including a chosen family member, the care of a child whose school or daycare is closed, or if you or a family member is a victim of domestic violence or a sex offense.

 You can start using your paid sick leave 30 days after you start your job and your paid time off 90 days after you start your job.